-Anger Management for Substance Abuse and Mental Health Clients is a cognitive-behavioral curriculum designed to help individuals better manage their anger.
-The protocol can be used in a 12-session group or in an individual format.
-The curriculum is available in English and Spanish.
+Anger Management is a cognitive-behavioral curriculum designed to help individuals better manage their anger.
+The protocol can be used as a 10-session group or in an individual format.
+The curriculum and journal are available in English and Spanish and are gender-responsive.

-The workbook is designed to be used in group treatment by individuals with substance abuse or mental disorders.
+The journal is designed to be used in group or individual treatment by individuals who have demonstrated a need for learning skills to manage strong emotions such as anger.
 It provides participants with a summary of core concepts, worksheets for completing between-session challenges, and space to take notes for each of the sessions.
-The concepts and skills presented in the anger management treatment are best learned by interactive practice, review, and by completing the between-session homework.
+The concepts and skills presented in this treatment protocol are best learned by interactive practice, review, and by completing the between-session assignments.